Advertising in Africa - Retaining a share of the pie (2016)

 State of play (drivers & trends) - Revenues and forecasts to 2020 - Audience data points

 Contact directory of advertising agencies

 Advertising helps companies communicate, and is one of the main financial sources on which the majority of media in Africa survive.
-This report looks at how advertising is growing in different African country markets, revenues by country, projections, drivers for growth and current trends.
+This report looks at how advertising is growing in different African country markets, revenues by country (across 56 countries), projections, drivers for growth and current trends.
 It also touches on the differences in market share for broadcast radio and television.